 Where the land is held by the deceased as Tenants in Common, or sole tenancy, you will need to contact your solicitor to ascertain requirements to enable the Land Title to be transferred into the name of the Personal Representative or the Beneficiaries.
 In this instance, we usually require the loan to be paid out or a new loan application submitted to us for consideration.
-Please contact our nearest branch for further information.
+Please contact your nearest AWA Alliance Bank branch for further information.